-My mum had a tradition of making all these sweets and distributing it to the neighbours and friends but especially the non-catholic households.
-During the Sinhalese and Tamil new year, Buddhist household gives us all the traditional Sri Lankan sweets and we give them all Christmas sweets during Christmas and this custom is carried on by generations and generation by my grandmother and my mother, now it is my time to carry on that tradition.
+My mum had a tradition of making all these sweets and distributing them to the neighbours and friends but especially the non-catholic households.
+During the Sinhalese and Tamil new year, the Buddhist household gives us all the traditional Sri Lankan sweets and we give them all Christmas sweets during Christmas and this custom is carried on by generations and generations by my grandmother and my mother, now it is my time to carry on that tradition.

 After a few years, we started to bring Christmas cake from Hilton. why??? first of all my dad worked there second it was the best Christmas cake in town!!!
 I can hand on my heart say it was. but my dad would just bring a block of Christmas cake, which we then cut into pieces and wrapped like a gift. so we can distribute it to any visitors who come during Christmas time as well.

-Is Sri Lankan Christmas cake same as normal Christmas cake?
+Is Sri Lankan Christmas cake the same as normal Christmas cake?

 No, it’s not.
 There is a lot of similarities, but it’s fair to say Sri Lankan Christmas cake has no flour just semolina to hold it together and we also add a lot of candied fruits that don’t exist internationally, but you can buy these candied fruits in any Sri Lankan grocery store.
 Also, it’s so rich, with brandy, rose water, cashew nuts, which are all very Sri Lankan ingredients but the concept of Christmas cake is pretty much the same in any country, a rich mix of fruit, mixed with very little cake batter.

 How long in advance should I make Christmas cake?